Signs You May Need Gutter Guards

 Types of Gutter Guards

-- Foam guards are lightweight and easy to install.
-Debris collects on the foam instead of in your gutter.
+- Foam guards are light and easy to install.
+The foam collects debris and keeps it out of your gutter.
 Foam guards cost around $2.46 per linear foot.

-- Brush guards are just what they sound like: large brush bristles that sit in your gutters and let water through while blocking debris.
+- Brush guards are made of large brush bristles that are installed in your gutters, catching debris and allowing water to pass through.
 Brush guards cost around $4.05 per linear foot.

 - Surface tension guards, also called reverse curve guards, use surface tension to allow water to flow into your gutters while debris slides off.
-Generally, they are visible from the ground.
+Typically, they will be visible from the ground.
 Surface tension guards cost roughly $3.25 per linear foot.